 A friendly, soft whistle often takes the place of saying hello.
 It’s charming once you get used to it.

 Honduras went through a coup in 2009.
-It’s a piece of turbulent, recent history that’s worth understanding and we can think of no better crash course than this smart, cool comic strip about the coup.
+It’s a piece of turbulent, recent history that’s worth understanding and we can think of no better crash course than this smart, cool comic strip about the coup by Dan Archer.
 It will explain everything quickly and easily.
 Honest.

 Generally speaking, the toilet paper in Honduras is WAY nicer than in Guatemala or Mexico.
 Even in cheap rooms it’s quilted and everything.